Inclement Weather Policy

 Closed: No classes, events or home athletic events are held, and all administrative and department offices are closed.

-The Vice President of Administration decides whether delays, closings or early dismissals, due to weather conditions, are warranted.
+The Vice President of Finance and Strategy decides whether delays, closings or early dismissals, due to weather conditions, are warranted.
 Decision for closing and delays will be made, if possible, by 5:30 a.m.

 Any weather-related schedule changes for classes (other than SCPS classes)—cancellations, delays or early dismissals—will be announced electronically via an EC Alert outreach text, through social media outlets and by a Headline News email announcement to faculty, staff and students.
 Updates will be posted on the official College Facebook and Twitter accounts, the College website and the Elizabethtown College Hotline (717-361-1988).
 While announcements via local radio and television stations and their websites also may be made, members of the campus community are encouraged to first check their text, social media, their College email box, the College website and the Hotline.